Are pensions invested?

 When you join a workplace pension, your contributions typically go into what’s called the ‘default investment option’.

 If you’re happy to have your money there, then you don’t need to do anything.
-You’re free to move to another option if you want, but most people stay in the default fund.
-Most pension providers offer a range of funds or portfolios in addition to the default.
-You can choose alternate funds on your own or get advice from an impartial financial adviser.
+You’re free to move to another option if you want, but most people stay in the default.
+Most pension providers offer a range of other options in addition to the default.
+You can choose an alternative on your own or get advice from a financial adviser.

 What is a default investment option and how does it work?